SridharChevendra/eventBridgeCodeBuild/README.md

     }
 }
 ```
-Note: Take a note of the "cloneUrlSsh" for future reference
+Note: Take a note of the "cloneUrlHttp" for future reference

 #### 4. Create Code Build IAM roles
 This role enables AWS CodeBuild to interact with other services.